scribe-org/Scribe-iOS/README.md

   - The creation of a repository with grammar rules for Scribe languages would be a valuable resource for Scribe and the open-source community

-- Converting Scribe keyboards into downloadable packs within the app [(see issue)]()

-  - This would help keep the app size to a minimum

 - Planning and implementing baseline documentation for Scribe [(see issue)]()

 - Discussing further grammatical information that can be displayed to the user in the preview bar that could help with language learning [(see issue)]()

+- Allowing a user to press or long hold the preview label for further information on what's being displayed [(see issue)]()

 - Adding undo button functionality for iPads and iPhones [(see issue)]()